wolffe/repeater2-for-gravity-forms/readme.md

 });
 ```

-Change the value of a field if the repeater2 is repeated or un-repeated:
+Change the value of a field if the repeater is repeated or un-repeated:
 ```
 jQuery('#gform_9').on('gform_repeater2_after_repeat gform_repeater2_after_unrepeat', function(event, repeater2Id, repeatId){
     if (repeater2Id == 1) {